cwbaker/forge/docs/reference/file-system-functions.md

 ## Overview

-The functions listed here operate directly on files and/or directories in the file system.
-The directory and path functions are distinct from these in that they operate independently of the file system.
+These functions operate directly on files and/or directories in the file system.
+See [Directory Functions](directory-functions.md) and [Path Functions](path-functions.md) for functions that work with Forge's directory stack and manipulate paths independently of the file system.

+File system operations made from Forge during a post-order graph traversal are synchronized by the ordering implied by dependencies.
+As usual when dealing with the file system there is no synchronization with other processes that might be working with the same files or directories.

 ## Functions